Skip to content

 Comparison of deflected shapes for a cantilever beam with and without shear deformation, showing the additional “sliding” displacement from shear

-So what should you actually do when that shear area field pops up?
+So what do you do when the shear area field pops up?

 Share this article